Nai-coder/DE1-Term1/README.md

-# DE1-Term1
+# Data Engineering 1 Term 1 project

-Data Engineering 1 Term 1 project
+Student ID: 2200147

 This repository consists of one folder named Term1.